 Try to think of buying an instrument a little like buying a car.
 You need to keep the car serviced so it works and if you buy a cheap car it certainly doesn’t work or drive as well as a better quality car.
 This is exactly the same for musical instruments.

-Clarinets need reeds to make a sound and your child will always need a good supply of these.
-Reeds can be bought in boxes which is probably the cheapest way to do this.
-I personally love Vandoren reeds but many teachers like Rico.
-Both work equally well.
-Reeds come in different strengths – some of the reason for this is for the ability of the player and at the professional level due to the mouthpiece specifications.
+Reeds come in different strengths.
+Some of the reason for different strengths is for the ability of the player and at the professional level due to the mouthpiece specifications.
 Again you will read contrasting advice about what strength reed to start on.
-In the UK it is quite common for beginners to start on a 1 1/2 strength reed but in American band programmes many teachers go straight to 2 1/2 reeds.
-There is a difference in the two strengths and the harder reed can be pretty difficult to make a sound on for a beginner.
-I do tend to start my students on the 1 1/2 reeds and then move them on to harder reeds once they start going over the break on the clarinet but this is my personal preference.
+In the UK it is quite common for beginners to start on a 1 1/2 or 2 strength reed but in American band programmes many teachers go straight to 2 1/2 reeds.
+There is a difference in the two strengths and the less flexible reeds can be pretty difficult to make a sound on for a beginner.
+I do tend to start my students on 2.0 reeds if they are elementary age and then move them on to harder reeds once they start going over the break on the clarinet but this is my personal preference.
 There is nothing wrong with the other method.

 Learning the Saxophone